an1mehacker/SR-Economy-Simulator/README.md

 My attempt at creating a dynamic economy along with changes that I think makes trading more interesting.

+Summary:
+- One Market class is generated to display a trade good.
+- Multiple corporations will spawn each with different qualities
+- A supply of trade goods will be distributed among the corporations
+- An equilibrium supply will determine the status of the trade good: Deficit, Balanced or Surplus
+- The prices will reflect the status following supply and demand law

 Most important file is economy_entity.py
 Most important functions are: Market.generate_new_ees(), get_final_price_by_order, calculate_price_logistic, OrderListing.get_price